Michael E. McIntyre: Books

 In 2021, he published a book, titled "Science, Music, and Mathematics: The Deepest Connections" which draws on his experience as a musician as well as a scientist.
 A wide variety of topics is covered including, for instance, how the skilful use of language can be informed by the way music works, and what science can and cannot tell us about the climate problem and its uncertainties.
-A second edition of the book will be published in August 2023.
+A second edition of the book was published in August 2023.